Teacup: Is the Peacock Show Based on a True Story?

 Teacup is Inspired By a Horror Novel From the 1980s

 While the story presented in ‘Teacup’ is fictional, its basis can be found in the pages of Robert McCammon’s 1988 horror novel, ‘Stinger.’
-The show’s creator, Ian McCulloch, penned the script for the series alongside co-writer Zoe Cooper.
+The show’s creator, Ian McCulloch, penned the script alongside co-writer Zoe Cooper.
 The former found the book fascinating but disparate from his ideas of what could be accomplished on a smaller scale.
 The original novel is built on the back of numerous characters, blood-pumping action set-pieces, and a much larger scope to its general storytelling.
 McCulloch was more interested in taking the central premise from the source material and molding it to fit something dialed down a notch or two.
 As such, massive changes were made to the book’s story.

 In an interview with Show Snob, McCulloch explained, “The core of the story was really, really, really strong.
 But to make the book page for page, character for character, incident for incident, would be just such a gargantuan and very very expensive and very different from something that I would excel at.”
 Therefore, the changes were made to shift the perspective of the narrative towards a less dramatic angle, where subtlety and human emotion are valued.
 The original story features an alien bounty hunter who lands in a Texas mining town to deal with a grave and mysterious threat that is afflicting the settlement.
 McCulloch took “every bell and whistle, every big thing” from the novel and turned it on its head.